sanchojaf/integration/content/integration/reporting.md

 ## Overview

-The Spree Commerce hub connector is designed to make managing your storefront integrations quick and painless.
-It is what handles communication between your storefront and the Spree Commerce hub itself.
+The Cenit hub connector is designed to make managing your storefront integrations quick and painless.
+It is what handles communication between your storefront and the Cenit hub itself.

 In addition to allowing you to [configure](configuration) your integrations, it also provides functionality that let's you inspect your message queues and view any generated [notifications](notification_messages) from the hub.

 ***
-This guide assumes you already have the Spree Commerce hub connector configured for your Spree storefront.
+This guide assumes you already have the Cenit hub connector configured for your Spree storefront.
 For more information on configuring the hub, please view the [Configuration](configuration) guide.
 ***

 ## Message Queues